MariiaZh/pizzeria/README.md

 # pizzeria
-Choose your favorite pizza, add your ingredients, if you want and order with form on JS
+Choose your favorite pizza, add more ingredients and place your order using the form!